thanksmister/voice-panel-android/README.md

 ![snips apps](https://user-images.githubusercontent.com/142340/47439110-2d44bd00-d782-11e8-8860-ed5e90ea8904.png)

 Currently the application has a few limitations.
 The Snips Android SDK does not work as a satellite, all messages must be forwarded to Home Assistant using MQTT and speech is processed on the Android device using TTS.
 The Snips Android SDK does not support custom wake-words at this time.
 To initiate a conversation, you must say “Hey, Snips” or you can try the face detection wake-word feature which starts listening when the camera recognizes a face.

-## Support

-For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/voice-panel-android/issues).

 ## Features
 - Face activated wake-word (no need to say "Hey, Snips").